Co-founders

 For the Team

 Employees will read between the lines no matter what you say.
 Be honest without being dramatic.
 Acknowledge the difficulty.
 Thank people specifically.
-Don't badmouth your cofounder — ever, but especially not in this moment.
+Don't badmouth your cofounder.

 For Your Own Story